 Huiya Wu has practiced intellectual property law for over a decade and her practice focuses on patent and related litigation.
 She has successfully represented both plaintiffs and defendants before numerous federal district courts, as well as in state court.
-She has also practiced before the US International Trade Commission (ITC).
-Ms. Wu has handled all phases of US patent litigation, including pre-trial investigation, fact and expert discovery, motion practice, trial, and appellate practice.
+She has also practiced before the International Trade Commission (ITC).
+Ms. Wu has handled all phases of U.S. patent litigation, including pre-trial investigation, fact and expert discovery, motion practice, trial, and appellate practice.
 She has also coordinated activities on large multi-defendant litigations and supported foreign patent litigation and related proceedings.

 Ms. Wu represents clients in a wide range of business fields, has litigated patents in a variety of technologies, including pharmaceuticals, fungicides, analytical devices, medical devices, automotive parts, roofing products, and internet business methods, and has particular expertise in generic drug “ANDA” litigation under the Hatch-Waxman Act.

 Ms. Wu is fluent in Mandarin and is a member of the firm’s Diversity Committee.
 Ms. Wu has been actively involved in pro bono work, and is a recipient of the Association of the Bar of the City of New York’s Thurgood Marshall Award.
 She has also spoken at numerous legal seminars and has appeared on panel presentations sponsored by various organizations; most recently, she spoke at MCCA's 12th Annual Creating Pathways to Diversity Conference.

 - Tris Pharma, as second-chair counsel, in a patent infringement and trade secret case in which the court granted Tris Pharma’s motion for summary judgment of no infringement and dismissed with prejudice plaintiffs’ remaining claims.
 Reckitt Benckiser et al. v.
 Tris Pharma et al. (D.N.J.)